 Ceramics for Beginners

-Each lesson will begin with a demonstration by experienced tutor Kerrie Docker, following which each student will break out into workstations to learn and master the various stages of pottery production.
-All students will spend time on the pottery wheels, as well as working on individual hand built projects utilising slab and coil construction.
+Each lesson will begin with a demonstration by experienced tutor Kerrie Docker, before individual students break out into workstations to learn and master the various stages of pottery production.
+All students will spend time on the pottery wheels, as well as working on individual hand-built projects utilising slab and coil construction.

-In few weeks of the term, each student will complete a hand built project and wheel thrown pot each class.
+In the first few weeks of the course, each student will complete a hand built project and wheel thrown pot each class.
 In the final weeks of term, projects will be painted, decorated and glazed, ready to take home.